Flu -viral infections

 High risk groups for the flu

-Elderly people: this group of people is especially susceptible to flu-related complications such as pneumonia which, in some cases, can be fatal.
+Elderly people: are susceptible to flu-related complications such as pneumonia which, in some cases, can be fatal.
 If you are older than 65 years it is advisable to get a flu shot each year.
 This flu vaccine protects against the most common influenza viruses.

-Pregnant women: in principle, getting a mild case of the flu is not harmful to mother or child.
+Pregnant women: in most cases a common case of the flu is not harmful to mother or child.
 But although the flu does not affect your unborn child directly, high fever can cause premature labour.
 If your temperature rises to 38.5 degrees or more, contact your GP or midwife.

 People who have a medical condition: people who suffer from diabetes, lung disease, heart or vascular disease or another serious condition have a greater risk of developing serious complications such as meningitis, pneumonia or dehydration.
 Getting a flu vaccine reduces this risk.